WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Lee Ann Potter (EduAC Co-Chair)**
 <br>Director of Learning and Innovation Office, Library of Congress

+>”Primary sources are powerful teaching tools.
+Unfortunately, finding free, multimedia primary sources from authoritative sources that are rights-free can be particularly challenging for teachers.
+AAPB is a wonderful site for such materials!”

 **Jen Reidel**
 <br>Social Studies Teacher 9-12, Bellingham School District, WA